-The CVHS Mahjong Club, created by junior Jonathan Lin and supported by math teacher Kelly O’Hern, gained popularity quickly among students.
+The CVHS Mahjong Club, created by junior Jonathan Lin and supported by math teacher Kelley O’Hern, gained popularity quickly among students.
 As many students don’t know how to play or even what mahjong is, over 100 people signed up for the club and the meetings have great turnout.

 Mahjong is a tile based game where the goal is to eventually have four sets or straights and one pair to win.
 Commonly played in many Asian countries, mahjong is not very well known in the Americas.

 Lin’s goal is to spread and let other people appreciate the greatness of the game of mahjong to students in CVHS.
 He also coaches new players and teaches them how to play the great game.